isomerpages/dis-dotc/_our-products/Products/Trackr.md

 </div>
 <p></p>
 <p>Trackr is an essential tool that equips government users to efficiently
 manage and track their operational metrics.
-Its powerful features—ranging from real-time tracking and simplified activity management to automated computations and intuitive monitoring views—make it a cornerstone for improving productivity and decision-making in the public sector.</p>
+Its powerful features - ranging from real-time tracking and simplified activity management to automated computations and intuitive monitoring views - make it a cornerstone for improving productivity and decision-making in the public sector.</p>
 <p>By reducing manual efforts and enhancing data accessibility, Trackr enables
 public servants to focus on delivering impactful results for their communities.
 Whether you are just beginning or an experienced user, adopting <a href="app.trackr.gov.sg/" rel="noopener nofollow" target="_blank">Trackr</a> ensures you